Hand And Power Tools: Which One Should You Use?

 Power tools are mechanical or electrical devices powered by a motor or battery.
 They are typically faster and more powerful than hand tools, making them ideal for larger projects.
 However, power tools can be more difficult to control than hand tools and can also be more expensive.

-To better understand the difference between these two tools, here’s a table breaking them down according to precision speed, length of use, energy source, and safety:
+To better understand the difference between hand tools and power tools, here’s a table breaking them down according to precision speed, length of use, energy source, and safety:

 Examples